Committing to Quitting: Your Stop-Smoking Plan

 - Change your daily routine.
 Take a different route to work, or eat a meal in a different place.
 Every day, do something that you enjoy.

-- Be aware of smoking cues and plan how you'll avoid them.
+- Be aware of your tobacco cues, and plan how you'll avoid them.

 - Prepare for emotions and cravings.